microsoft/vscode-java-debug/README.md

   - `integratedTerminal` - VS Code integrated terminal.
   - `externalTerminal` - External terminal that can be configured in user settings.

+Pro Tip: The documentation [Configuration.md](https://github.com/microsoft/vscode-java-debug/blob/master/Configuration.md) provides lots of samples to demonstrate how to use these debug configurations, recommend to take a look.

 ## Troubleshooting
 Reference the [troubleshooting guide](https://github.com/Microsoft/vscode-java-debug/blob/master/Troubleshooting.md) for common errors.